theory/justatheory/content/post/books/genius/index.md

 slug: genius
 date: 2018-02-04T19:14:48Z
 lastMod: 2022-04-16T19:14:48Z
-description: A brief review of the book, subtitled “The Life and Science of Richard Feynman”, by James Gleick.
+description: A brief review of the book, subtitled ""he Life and Science of Richard Feynman", by James Gleick.
 tags: [Books, James Gleick, Richard Feynman, Genius]
 type: post
 image:
   src: genius.jpg
   link: https://bookshop.org/book/9780679747048
   class: right
+  title: |-
-  title: "Buy “Genius: The Life and Science of Richard Feynman” on Bookshop.org"
+    Buy "Genius: The Life and Science of Richard Feynman" on Bookshop.org
+  alt: |-
-  alt: "Cover of “Genius: The Life and Science of Richard Feynman” by James Gleick"
+    Cover of "Genius: The Life and Science of Richard Feynman" by James Gleick
-  caption: |-
+  heading: |-
     [*Genius*](https://bookshop.org/book/9780679747048), by James Gleick
-    1992 Vintage Books
+  caption: 1992 Vintage Books
 ---

 I adore this book.
 It's a tour-de-force distillation of the history for mid-20th